kmcelwee/fsi-web-scraping-seminar/seminar-1/python.md

     print(number)
 </pre></details>

-2. Write a sentence and store it as a variable.
+**Exercise 2:** Write a sentence and store it as a variable.
 Write a function to return the word count of that sentence.

 <details><summary>View Solution</summary><pre>